vdelacou/iblis-simple-crud/README.md

 ## Dev

-To launch dev environement with storybook `npm run test` then you will be able to see your components and test it on http://localhost:9010
+To launch dev environement with storybook `npm run start`

+Then you will be able to see your components and test it on http://localhost:9010

 All the documention and test are done in the `stories` folder

 ## Contribute